 The Student Services Office should be notified when serious illness, injury, or death is reported in a student’s family.
 The Office of Student Services will notify administrators, the Chaplain, faculty, and the Public Relations Office of the situation if a student or a student’s family is involved.

 If an employee is involved, notice will be given to OSHA agencies as required by law.

 Any natural disaster may have consequential side effects which threaten lives and/or property.
 Warning of a hazardous accident is usually received from the fire or police department or from emergency preparedness officials when such an accident or condition occurs sufficiently near all or part of the campus.
-Such accidents as: an overturned tanker, a broken fuel line, and/or an accident in a commercial establishment that uses chemicals are potential hazards if such accidents occur near the campus or if the wind is such that it will carry fumes from these accidents to the campus.
+Accidents such as an overturned tanker, a broken fuel line, and/or an accident in a commercial establishment that uses chemicals are potential hazards if such accidents occur near the campus or if the wind is such that it will carry fumes from these accidents to the campus.
 The science department will conduct seminars on the proper handling of dangerous substances used by the department in classrooms or labs.
 Both the Biology and Chemistry departments have a designated professor in charge of the management of dangerous substances, and this professor should be consulted in the event of problems or questions.

 In the event of a hazardous accident: